 - Swing your arms naturally.

-4. Add more
+4. Add on.

 What about safety?

+Some places are safer to walk when you are outdoors than others.
 Keep safety in mind as you plan when and where you will walk.

 How can I make walking a habit?

-The key to building any habit is to stick with the new behavior.
-Having a regular walking buddy may help keep you going—even on days when you would rather stay home.
+- Bring a friend or family member.
+Having a regular walking buddy may help keep you going—even when you would rather stay home.
 You can cheer each other on and serve as role models for friends, family members, and others.

-With time, walking will become a part of your daily routine and may make it easier to try other types of physical activity.
+With time, walking will become part of your daily life and may even make it easier to try other types of physical activity.